Coriander is a plant that has been in use since time immemorial. The entire plant can be used and is edible, from the roots, stems, leaves, and seeds.

 Your skin appearance and health matters.
-Normally the first thing that people look at in others is the face.
+Normally the first thing that people see in us is the face.
 When you feel and look healthy, this somewhat elevates your mood and boosts your confidence.
 You feel good, isn’t it?

 Coriander seed is considered helpful when it comes to skin health due to the antioxidant and anti-inflammatory properties along with linoleic acid present in the seed.
-This aids in curbing skin inflammation such as eczema, and dry rashes among other skin irritations.
+This is thiught to help in curbing skin inflammation such as eczema, and dry rashes among other skin irritations.

-As experts recommend, no one food works as a silver bullet, diversifying our diet can help us get more nutrients to nourish our bodies and boost health.
+As experts recommend, no one food works as a miracle bullet, diversifying our diet can help us get more nutrients to nourish our bodies and boost overall health.

 Oil From Coriander Seeds Can Kill Bacteria Related To Food Poisoning, Research Reveals.

-This is not only the case for restaurants and other food establishments, it applies to households as well.
-The corona virus pandemic the world is currently facing reinforces the importance of observing hygiene measures.
+This is not only the case for the food industry, it applies to households as well.
+The corona virus pandemic reinforces the importance of observing hygiene measures.